chuckpreslar/gofer/README.md

 ## About

 You see too many Go packages relying on rake.
-Why should we force people to use something that's not native to the platform their developing for?  __gofer__ was made for just this reason.
+Why should we force people to use something that's not native to the platform they're developing for?  __gofer__ was made for just this reason.

-As long as you place your task files within a `tasks` directory, and import the gofer package, users will have access to them from anywhere as long as the binary is installed along their `PATH` environment variable.
+As long as you place your task files within a `tasks` directory, and import the __gofer__ package, users will have access to them from anywhere as long as the binary is installed along their `PATH` environment variable.

 ## Usage

-The following is the most basic example.
+The following is the most basic example:

 ```go
 //  $GOPATH/